Class: Puma::DSL

 #wait_for_less_busy_worker(val = 0.005) ⇒ Object

-Attempts to route traffic to less-busy workers by causing them to delay listening on the socket, allowing workers which are not processing any requests to pick up new requests first.
+Attempts to route traffic to less-busy workers by causing a busy worker to delay listening on the socket, allowing workers which are not processing as many requests to pick up new requests first.

 The default is 0.005 seconds.